 Doylestown Health surgeons are using robotic technology to perform more complex procedures through smaller incisions.
 "Robotic arms allow greater freedom of motion than the human hand," says Christopher Bruce, MD, who specializes in robotic colorectal surgery at Doylestown Health.
 "The increased dexterity allows for suturing and precise movements through tiny incisions."

-"Robotic technology enhances what we can do laparoscopically," explains Ob/Gyn Scott Dinesen, DO, chair of Doylestown Health's Robotics Committee.
+"Robotic technology enhances what we can do laparoscopically," explains Ob/Gyn Scott Dinesen, DO.
 "We have better visualization than ever before with three-dimensional, high-definition views, and the robotic arms have wristed joints that bend and rotate 360 degrees."

 "The recovery from minimally-invasive surgery is typically less painful in part from the smaller incisions, so patients don't take as much medication to manage post-surgical pain," explains Doylestown Health colorectal surgeon Robert Akbari, MD.
 "Given the current opioid addiction epidemic, that's an important benefit."